 Psoriasis also frequently affects the nails.
 The increased growth rate of the cells prevents the nail plate from maturing correctly so that small areas fall off causing a pitted appearance to the nails.

-People with psoriasis do have a higher risk of developing other conditions, such as arthritis, high blood pressure (hypertension), cardiovascular disease, diabetes, and depression.
+People with this kin condition do have a higher risk of developing other conditions, such as arthritis, high blood pressure (hypertension), cardiovascular disease, diabetes, and depression.

 Psoriasis is not infectious.
 You cannot catch it from someone who has it and you cannot pass it on to someone else.